 We hope you share our gratitude and admiration of the incredible work Dr. Kaminsky has achieved during his tenure as the DIFD Mach-Gaensslen Chair in Suicide Prevention Research.
-None of this would be possible without your leadership and the generosity of the incredible community of supporters.
+None of this would be possible without the generosity of an incredible community of DIFD supporters, including yourself.

-Your leadership has been critical in advancing mental health and suicide prevention research at The Royal and we thank you tremendously for all that you do.
+Your support has been crucial in advancing mental health, substance use health, and suicide prevention research at The Royal, particularly for young people.

 At The Royal, we believe in a future where everyone with a mental illness or substance use disorder can get the care they need, the moment they need it.
-Thank yo, for your role in helping make this vision become a reality.
+Thank you, and everyone who has rallied behind DIFD initiatives, for your role in helping make this vision become a reality.